-Dalton Boyt, Director: Dalton is a sophomore Economics major in Berkeley College, from Bakersfield, CA, studying Economics and Energy Studies.
+Dalton Boyt, Director: Dalton is a junior Economics major in Berkeley College, from Bakersfield, CA, studying Economics and Energy Studies.
 He has worked with No Closed Doors, and serves as the project head for Project Homeless Connect, and the Clothing Closet, and has served on the board as membership chair, treasurer, and co-director.
 Outside of YHHAP, he is a member of the Yale Debate Association and works as an Aide for Berkeley College.
 In his free time, Dalton loves running, hiking, and camping.
 If you have any questions about PHC, YHHAP, or want to talk about Alt-Rock, Contact him at email@example.com.

 Simon Cooper, Treasurer: Simon, a sophomore in Ezra Stiles, is from Nashville, TN.
 He’s incredibly excited to be involved with YHHAP as membership coordinator.
 Outside YHHAP, he’s co-coordinating Dwight Hall’s First-years in Service, writing and editing for The Politic, competing on MUNTY, helping with YMUN, finance-managing for the UOC, and pretending to do club swimming.
 He spends free time sleeping, reading, or trying to figure out how to be like Annie Cheng.
 He loves email: email@example.com.